 And right now, to be on Smudge, to be where at least some facts might filter..

-up to jam the ports and those in, seem to be there because they couldn't leave.
+No ships lining up to jam the ports and those filling the berths, seem to be there because they couldn't leave.

 I search the dock, empty berths show signs of more wear than normal.

-I patch into a CCTV by the dock and the place looks even more subhuman that usual.
+I patch into a CCTV by the dock and the place looks even more subhuman than usual.